insurance car insurance

 Average car insurance rates for high-risk drivers in Minnesota

 High-risk drivers who are more likely to submit insurance claims will pay much more for car insurance than individuals with clean driving records.
-If you have a driving under the influence (DUI) conviction, your premiums will generally cost more than double the previous rate.
-And an at-fault accident can increase your monthly premiums by about $81.83.
+If you have a driving under the influence (DUI) conviction, your premiums can increase substantially.

 *Assumes clean driving record with good credit